darekf77/ng2-rest/README.md

 ## ng2-rest ##

-Multiendpoint REST api with angular2
+Multi-endpoint REST api with **Angular 2.** Alternative to angularjs $resource ;

+Take advantage of ENUM in typescript and generic class and define your **multiple endpoints url**.
+Playing with your REST API was never so easy...